|Area:||56,610,142 sq ft|

 Above Flushing Ave, in the vicinity of the Morgan Ave L stop, there are many industrial lofts, many of them seemingly raw.
 This attracts young artists (and people who think of themselves as such).
 Below Flushing Ave, traditional apartments are available for very reasonable prices.

-Generally speaking, Bushwick is a poor (as made evident by the abundance of 99c shops, check-cashing services, and low-end clothing stores along Knickerbocker Avenue), majority-Hispanic neighborhood with small enclaves of young, mostly non-Hispanic middle-class residents who have overwhelmingly moved here since 2001.
+Generally speaking, Bushwick is a low-income, majority-Hispanic neighborhood with small enclaves of relatively young, mostly non-Hispanic and middle-class residents, most of whom moved here after 2001.
 About 20% of the neighborhood's residents receive public assistance (not including Medicaid-only recipients).

 Currently, two new groups are moving in - the artsy crowd moving into former (or current) warehouses around the Morgan Avenue L stop and families taking up residence along Knickerbocker Avenue.
 These newcomers (particularly, former Manhattan and Williamsburg residents) bring with them a demand for more services and stores.
 It should be noted, however, that far from everyone is excited to see the newly arrived "hipsters" invade this low-end locale: some residents are openly and vocally opposed to gentrification (on the grounds that it displaces current residents).